trebeljahr/trebeljahr.com/_pages/quotes.md

 > Have you come to understand a little of what pain is?
 Unless you know the same pain you cannot truly know another.
 And even if you get to know others there can be no understanding.
 — Pain

-> We each act according to our own sense of justice.
+> We each act according to our sense of justice.
 — Pain

 > I mean, I think we should take the actions, the set of actions that are most likely to make the future better.
 And then reevaluate those actions to make sure they are true.